Victor-IX/Blender-Launcher-V2-Test/docs/mkdocs/settings.md

      0 -> instant (Only if matching version exist)
      3 -> 3 Seconde (Will lunch after 3s if matching version exist)
     ```

+### Advanced

+#### Default Delete Action

+: Define the default action for removing a build in the right-click menu.
+Default value: `Send to Trash`.

+!!! info
+    You can reverse the behavior of the button by pressing Shift in the right-click menu.

 ## Appearance